 Don’t know what a dry socket is?
 Dry Socket (the common term for Alveolar Osteitis) is a medical condition in which the clot developed at the site after permanent tooth extraction, gets dissolved before the wound has healed.
 And your clot fails to develop further.

 Following this condition, your empty socket might get inflamed leading to pain and discomfort.
-Now, how can you identify that you got a dry socket!
+Now, how can you identify that you have a dry socket?
 Here are signs to make dry socket identification easy for you.

 Possible signs that you have a dry socket-